jaqjurado/datasciencecoursera/gettingAndCleaningData/CodeBook.md

 The merging the test and train dataset would generate 10326 rows with 563 columns(561 feature + subject + activity)

 # The Summarized Data

+The summarized data only uses a subset of the merged dataset.
+For the summarized data we just used all features metrics that are mean() or std().
+This was obtained by looking at the features.txt files to reference which features are means and standard deviation.
+Instead of using the column vector value as the column name, we referenced the features.txt file and uses the features name there as the column name.
+We also used the activity information in the activity_labels file to tranform the value of the activity IDs.
+The summarized data is the average of mean and standard deviation feature metrics  for each subject and activity combination.